Wednesday, December 17, 2025

 Choose Hard

 When I was a kid I went to grammar school to learn reading, writing and arithmetic, to play well with others on teams and to define myself individually.
-Basically, we were taught how to learn process and retain.
+Basically, we were taught how to learn, process and retain.
 It was a lark and I underperformed, but I knew it could not last.
 In time I must put aside my childish ways.
 So, I rejected the easy, local pinhead-public high school and regional social-coed catholic school for a macho-male prep school in The City, where I learned how to think and study hard, compete casually with my peers and socialize successfully with the opposite sex.

-I imagine that this is why pre-meds take Organic, Inorganic and Bio-Chemistry, and Anatomy to teach them to memorize.
-Or make it hard on intern and resident doctors, working 48-hour shifts so don’t miss cases and continuity of care and so they can think on their feet if they are tired or distracted.
+I imagine that this is why pre-meds take Organic, Inorganic, Bio-Chemistry, and Anatomy to teach them to memorize and derive.
+Or why they make it hard on intern and resident doctors, working 48-hour shifts so don’t they miss interesting cases and provide continuity of care and so they can think on their feet if they are tired or distracted.
+Or why lawyers are scared to death, worked to death and bored to death with the Socratic Method in Law School, to train them in pressurized analytical and critical thinking and for the difficult profession that requires courage, tenacity, and flexibility.
+They all make it hard on purpose.
+So we can make the good little life choices that define our destiny.

 There is no judgement or value given to either view since we need diversity in thought and perspective, but I wonder if my efforts would have been better spent studying more geology, business, economics, politics, environment, biology, chemistry or computers.
-A more well-rounded view of water quality could be helpful or management since everything comes down to people and money.
+A more well-rounded view of water quality could be helpful or business and personnel management since everything comes down to people and money.

-Our biggest problems now involve the dearth of water for the Great Salt Lake, the Colorado River, California or any place experiencing unsustainable growth and use.
-These problems are complex and involve surface and groundwater conjunctive use, politically opposed stakeholders and economically competitive shareholders.
-Communication of the issues, like climate change and predictive model results, historical precedents and rights as well as artificial boundaries of basins, states and countries.
-The nuance and essence of these issues are not just an engineering issue and take all aspects of thinking to resolve.
+Communication of the issues is critical, like climate change and predictive model results, historical precedents and water rights as well as artificial boundaries of basins, states and countries.
+The nuance and essence of these issues are not just an engineering issue and take all aspects of critical thinking to resolve.

 We are done with the low hanging fruit and are now left with the hard issues and hard solutions.
-We procrastinate until these issues become critical and are worth the emergency reactive political capital it will take to address them.
-We have chosen hard, as we usually do, and I will be hard to solve and hard on a lot of the participants.
-Look to our diversity of expertise and experience and past our separate cubby holes and self-absorbed silos.
-Stay in your lane with what you know, but see the entire road for what it really is and can be.
-The solutions cannot be easy, simple and fair and must be complicated, complex and hard or else they will be unfair, unfinished and unreasonable .
-Choose Hard.
+We procrastinate constantly until these issues become critical (or a fabricated matter of national security) and are worth the emergency, reactive, political capital it will take to address them.
+We have chosen hard, as we usually do, and it will be hard to solve, and taxing on a lot of the participants.

 No comments: